cad-lfprototyping/InitialInsightsToolKit/README.md

 - KinectPV2 (download from: http://codigogenerativo.com/code/kinectpv2-k4w2-processing-library/)

 After downloading and installing the libraries, to run the toolkit simply put all the InitialInsights files under a single directory and run Main.pde file.

+### Config.json

+Default values with respect to our configuration of tabletop, are set in the Config.json file.
+For instance, the *x* and *y* coordinates projector's viewport which is correlated with the distance of projector from the table can be modified respectively for any configuration in this file.
+Other constants, such as the size of the circles, which represent the pedestrians, can be modified from Config.json, as well.

 ## Software